Portland 2 Day Itinerary: The Perfect WeekEnd Getaway

 Souvenirs in hand, head over to Departure or Portland City Grill for an evening drink, and to watch the sunset from these rooftop favorites.
 Once the sun sets, wrap up your first day in Portland with dinner at the Mediterranean Exploration Company for group-friendly eats.

-2 Days in Portland Oregon: Day Two
+2 Day Itinerary Portland Oregon: Day Two

 Another way to beat the crowds is to hike the ~2 miles up to the top of the falls.
 The crowds thin quickly as the trail snakes up the hillside, and you’ll be rewarded with beautiful views and the opportunity to cool your feet off in the river up at the top.